Does My Child (or do I) Have an Eating Disorder? Signs Not to Ignore

 Behaviors are escalating despite treatment

-In these cases, higher levels of care (IOP, PHP, residential, or inpatient) may be recommended temporarily.
+In these cases, higher levels of care, such as IOP, PHP, residential treatment, or inpatient hospitalization, may be recommended temporarily [1,13].

 Recovery Is Possible